CheeseCake87/flask-imp/docs/SecurityCheckpoints/flask_imp_security-sessioncheckpoint.md

 `fail_url` The url to redirect to if the key value fails.

 `fail_json` JSON that is returned on failure.

+`fail_response` A Flask Response to return on failure.

 `fail_status` The status code to return if the check fails, defaults to `403`.